-A part of the Board's accommodation is provided by Department for Infrastructure and Transport under a Memorandum of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
+A part of the Board's accommodation, management and maintenance is provided by the Department for Infrastructure and Transport under a Memorandum of Administrative Arrangement (MoAA) issued in accordance with Government-wide accommodation policies.
 These arrangements do not meet the definition of a lease and accordingly are expensed.